gurdjieff102/two_moon_diffusion/README.md

 ## Results
 - Training loss converged steadily (plot attached).
-- using basic MLP network: MMD between real and generated samples: 0.003412
+- using basic residual MLP network and scheduler_type linear: MMD between real and generated samples: 0.003412
+- using basic residual MLP network and scheduler_type cosine: MMD between real and generated samples: 0.001054
-- using residual MLP network: MMD between real and generated samples: 0.007543
+- using basic MLP network and scheduler_type linear: MMD between real and generated samples: 0.007543
+- using basic MLP network and scheduler_type cosine: MMD between real and generated samples: 0.03199
-- from the train loss diagram it can be seen with more complex network like residual MLP to basic MLP it showed a better performance.
+- from the train loss diagram it can be seen with more complex network like residual MLP to basic MLP it showed a better performance and faster to converge, with cosine schedule type has better performance and faster to converge.
 ![training loss](tensorboard.png)
 - The generated samples visually resemble the real Two Moons data.
 - MLP network